Top 10 Best Practices for Managing Rental Properties in Canada

 Give Proper Notice

-Transparent Communication: Explain the reasons for the increase to maintain trust.
+- Explain the rationale to maintain transparency and trust.

 10. Keep Accurate Records